ficinator/mslearn-mlops/README.md

 ### 5.1: Create an environment

+One can configure an environment with:
+* **protection rules**: somebody must explicitly approve before the job runs in this env
+* **variables**: like repo variables, but available only in the env
+* **secrets**: like repo secrets, but available only in the env

+Steps:
 * [mslearn-mlops settings ](https://github.com/ficinator/mslearn-mlops/settings) > Environments > New environment
 * Name: **dev**
 * Configure environment